Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 Mohammed Qassas from Khan Younis said his young children are so hungry that he is forced to storm aid trucks, which rarely reach warehouses these days because they are stopped by hungry crowds.

 “How am I supposed to feed them?
-No one has mercy.
-This resembles the end of the world,” he said Monday.
+No one has mercy,” he said Monday.
 “If we fight, we get the food.
 If we don’t fight, we don’t get anything.”

 It has become routine to see men returning from aid-seeking carrying bodies as well as sacks of flour.